Aegon017/my-tree-enviros-backend/README.md

 This document describes the public Slider endpoints that power the homepage hero carousel in the frontend.

-These endpoints are public (no authentication required) and return signed media URLs for images.
-Signed URLs expire — see “Image delivery and caching” below for details.
+These endpoints are public (no authentication required) and return direct media URLs for images.

 ## Base URL